zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 You could use this in lots of different circumstanc es.
 Whenever you think the person may not believe you or think that you’re tel ling the truth or are being completely honest, you might use this expression, “ believe me.”
 “Believe me, I really want to go to this show, but I’m busy at hom e tonight.”
 Perhaps the person doesn’t believe that you really want to go to this show, so that’s an example of how you would use that particular phrase.

 Claire says that “if you fall short of your expecte d pro bono hours, you’ll hear about it.”
 When someone says, “You’ll hear about it ,” what they really mean is that you are going to be in trouble.
-Someone is goi ng to yell at you or someone is
+Someone is going to yell at you or someone is

 going to punish you because you did something wrong .
 Jack says, “It’s refreshing to work for a firm that’s not all about the bottom line.”
 “Refreshing” (refreshing) means it’s new, it’s interesting.
 Perhaps it’s exci ting, even.